lisamurphy788/Mario-Memory-game/README.md

 [Mario Memory Game Live Website](https://lisamurphy788.github.io/Mario-Memory-game/)

-# Table of Contents

 # User Experience

 ## User Stories
 * As a user of the game i should be able to see the rules of the game.
 * As a user of the game i should be able to click on a card to begin the game.
 * As a user of the game i should only be allowed to click on two cards at a time.
-* Any card matches should stay facing upwards.
+* Matching Cards should stay facing upwards.
-* Any cards not marched should turn backwards.
+* Any cards not matched should turn backwards.
-* As a user of the game i should know the numer of flips i have had.
+* As a user of the game i should know the numer of flips i have taken.
 * By using the game i should be able to test my memory.
 * As a user of the game i should be able to click on social icons on footer to bring me to social media page.

-#### Site Owner

 ### Project Goals
 The main goal of this project was to build a fun memory game that my little boy could play with so he could get a better undertanding what types of projects i work on.
 As he is a Mario fanatic i felt it fitting to use his favourite characters.
 There is no time limit on this as i didnt want him to feel pressured to get it done in a certain amount of time.